maruel/dlibox/go/pio/cmd/pins/README.md

 ### Hardware

 Print the pins per their hardware location on the headers.
 This uses an internal lookup table then query each pin.
+Here's an example on a host with two SPI buses and lirc enabled:

     $ ./pins -h
     Header    Func  Name  Pos Pos  Name   Func